 Some of the copyrights for the content on this website are owned by the Avatar Meher Baba Trust.
 The Avatar Meher Baba Trust has appointed representatives authorized to grant copyright permission for books and other materials for which the Trust holds copyright.
-If you live in North or South America, you can address your requests to:
+You can address your requests to: chairman@ambppct.org.